 Lactose intolerance can manifest itself in countless ways: skin complaints, headaches, lack of energy – but 9 times out of 10, the first place you’ll notice it is in your gut.
 If you get any sort of digestive discomfort when you eat dairy products, why should you make an exception for a whey protein shake after your workout?

 Whilst it is true that whey protein contains less lactose than other dairy products such as milk and cheese, lactose is still present.
 And with just trace amounts of lactose enough to cause a reaction in even mildly sensitive individuals, whey will still be a trigger for more people than not.

 Most plant proteins, on the other hand, are hypoallergenic.
 Hemp protein, pea protein, and sprouted brown rice protein are easy to digest and won’t cause you the same discomfort that you’ll have grown used to after drinking whey protein.

 Don’t believe us?
-Try a free sample of plant based protein after your next workout, and see how much better you feel.
+Try our plant based performance protein after your next workout, and see how much better you feel.